noahmorin/DevOps-Final-Project/README.md

     - 'Website' can be left blank
     - Set 'Redirect URI' to ```http://127.0.0.1:5000/callback/```
   - Click on your new app, and click settings, and remember your CLIENT_ID and CLIENT_SECRET for the next step
+  - To test with Spotify accounts other than the developer account, select the User Management option in settings and add the user's name and email connected to the Spotify account.
 * Create a file named **.env** in the root folder of the cloned repository
   - Add the lines
     ```